rsoto-in/lwc-heycater/README.md

 # heycater!
 LWC project

-A heycater! project using Lightning Web Component (LWC) on Salesforce Platform.
+A heycater! project using Apex, JavaScript and Lightning Web Component (LWC) developed on the Salesforce Platform.

 ## Table of contents